reahl/reahl/reahl-doc/doc/tutorial/ownwidget.rst

 There are three steps to this:

- #. creating a JavaScript widget (the code re-used by each instance);
+ #. write the code for a JavaScript widget (the code re-used by each instance);

- #. including that code on your pages; and
+ #. include that code on your pages; and

- #. creating a JavaScript instance for each instance of your |Widget| on page load.
+ #. instantiate a JavaScript instance for each rendered instance of your |Widget| on page load.

 Since we've already covered distributing and including JavaScript code on your pages, let's skip that middle step here.
 As for the other two:

-Creating a JavaScript widget
+Write code for a JavaScript widget
-""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""

 .. sidebar:: A word about terminology